-- 1 teaspoon freshly grated nutmeg – for extra flavor.
+- Grated nutmeg – for extra flavor.

-- 1 teaspoon vanilla extract
+- Vanilla extract

 Instant Keto Eggnog

-2. Cooked Classic Eggnog Keto Recipe
+Cooked Classic Eggnog Keto Recipe

-This is my favorite method of making eggnog because it’s creamy and the risk of foodborne illness is reduced.
+This is my favorite method of making eggnog because it’s creamy, and the risk of foodborne illness is reduced.

 Eating raw eggs can increase the risk of Salmonella.
 If you decide to use raw eggs, make sure you get the pasteurized eggs from the store.
-You can pasteurize eggs at home, but the process is pretty time consuming, I don’t want to bore you with it.
+You can pasteurize eggs at home, but the process is pretty time-consuming, I don’t want to bore you with it.

-Egg Whites Classic Eggnog recipe
+Egg Whites Classic Eggnog Recipe

 Follow the recipe steps described below to make the cooked version of eggnog.

-I am not a big fan of this recipe because to me it tastes like undone ice-cream.
+- I am not a big fan of this recipe because, to me, it tastes like undone ice-cream.